The extraordinary sunny, dry and chilly, start to April, deserves a burst of photos. Only 14 mm of rain has fallen by the 24th.

-And in the recently renamed Multicultural Magic Terrace Garden, the massed Tulip ‘Flaming Purissima’ have a special luminosity when viewed with bright back light highlighting the variably coloured petals… Yesterday they were peaking – petals having grown so much that you wonder how they will ever manage to return from their near horizontal gape at dusk, though they do… In this state, a flower level perspective in a chilly brisk breeze creates quite a different vista… I lay on the warmed stone slabs, and the wide waterlily like flopping flower globes danced amongst the more static fading spires of the Muscari and base layer mossy Saxifrage, which is just beginning to flower…
+And in the recently renamed multicultural magic terrace garden, the massed Tulipa ‘Flaming Purissima’ have a special luminosity, when viewed with bright back light highlighting the variably coloured petals.
+Yesterday they were peaking – petals having grown so much that you wonder how they will ever manage to return from their near horizontal gape at dusk, though they do.
+In this state, a flower level perspective in a chilly brisk breeze creates quite a different vista.
+I lay on the warmed stone slabs, and the wide waterlily-like, flopping flower globes, danced amongst the more static fading spires of the Muscari and base layer mossy Saxifrage, which is just beginning to flower.

 Remember this in autumn – Julian, it’s worth slogging with a digging bar to experience magic moments like this!

-Light relief indeed and beneficial extension back stretching after some serious log shifting, as we’ve attempted to clear a couple of logged up old, centrally rotted ash, from our steep meadow banks whilst the ground is firm, and the grass dry and short.
+Light relief indeed, and beneficial extension back stretching after some serious log shifting, as we’ve attempted to clear a couple of logged up, old, centrally rotted ash, from our steep meadow banks whilst the ground is firm, and the grass dry and short.
 And years too late, we’ve switched to splitting logs whilst green.
 It’s so much easier to do, and they dry out so much better.
-Our whole wood storage system is having to be rethought…… And I’ve found filling Big Bags with just enough chipped brash so that you can pull them from side to side, is a pretty good way in weather conditions like this to dry the contents sufficiently to stablilise them, and prevent heating up and degradation.
+Our whole wood storage system is having to be rethought.
+And I’ve found filling big bags with just enough chipped brash, so that you can pull them from side to side, is a pretty good way in weather conditions like this to dry the contents sufficiently to stablilise them, and prevent heating up and degradation.
 A whole range of options await a valuable bonus resource like this, if they can reach a sufficiently dry state.
-2 years ago I was chopping up rushes in similar conditions.
-Few rushes remain.
-Big tarpaulins are on hand for the 24th, when drizzle finally returned, to cover over the 30 or so bags…
+2 years ago, I was chopping up soft rushes in similar conditions.
+Few rushes now remain.
+Big tarpaulins were on hand for the 24th, when drizzle finally returned, to cover over the 30 or so bags.

-But back to look at the Tulips, and you’ll perhaps spot a problem with this type of massed planting (well at least one problem)…The newly planted bulbs fresh from the enriched and well fertilised Dutch bulb fields are like athletes on steroids.
-Uniform, big and blowsy, (well, maybe not quite like athletes)…Left in our impoverished shale and concrete, the following year several won’t return (I never know why), and those that do are later, smaller and indeed variable in stature.
+But back to look at the tulips, and you’ll perhaps spot a problem with this type of massed planting (well at least one problem).The newly planted bulbs fresh from the enriched and well fertilised Dutch bulb fields, are like athletes on steroids.
+Uniform, big and blowsy, well, maybe not quite like athletes.Left in our impoverished shale and concrete, the following year several won’t return, I never know why, and those that do flower again are later, smaller, and indeed variable in stature.
 I do though much prefer this more random effect.
 But over say 5 years, even these hardier bulbs will gradually fade away in numbers, so how to top up without introducing more bruising, hyped up youngsters?

-Pondering this for a while I’ve resolved to buy in more bulbs this year, and grow them in sunken plastic mushroom baskets in a Big Bag.
-As the foliage starts to brown off, I shall then lift and split the multiplied and now smaller offspring from the parent bulb – since in part this is why the flowers are never as big in subsequent years, and plant the biggest in the green (or more accurately brown), in places on the terrace which are a bit thin with fading tulip foliage.
-The smaller bulbs will be replanted in a Big Bag to hopefully keep the process going in perpetuity.
+Pondering this for a while I’ve resolved to buy in more bulbs this year, and grow them in sunken plastic mushroom baskets in a big bag.
+As the foliage starts to brown off, I’ll then lift and split the multiplied and now smaller offspring from the parent bulb – since in part this is why the flowers are never as big in subsequent years – and plant the biggest in the green (or more accurately brown), in places on the terrace which are a bit thin with fading tulip foliage.
+The smaller bulbs will be replanted in a big bag to hopefully keep the process going in perpetuity.

 As I am discovering, to quote the Irish poet Patrick Kavanagh,